Xaymar/AOM/README.md

-# AOM (unofficial mirror)
+# AOM (Unofficial Mirror)
-This is an unofficial automated mirror, more information can be found [here](https://aomedia.googlesource.com/aom/).
+This is my unofficial mirror of the AOM repository, with automation set up to produce Windows binaries.
+For more information, please check out the official repository [here](https://aomedia.googlesource.com/aom/).

-# Do not file bug reports or pull requests against this mirror, they will be ignored.
+# Do not file Issues and Pull Request against this repository!